staticninja/IDS6938-SimulationTechniques/Homework3/Readme.md

 The assignment is due: **Monday, April  24 at 11:59PM (EST)**

-## Using 1 free exention day given by the instructor and the last 2 of my 3 granted by the syllabus.
+## Using 1 free exention day given by the instructor + last 2 from sylabus.

 ### Part 1: Behaviors